 Pete also loads up the nostalgia-laden ep's visual cues right off the bat by appearing in the sailor's outfit that he sported in numerous MICKEY MOUSE adventure tales of the 50s, 60s, and 70s, many of which were written by Carl Fallberg and drawn by Paul Murry.
 Artists Mike Royer and Rick Hoover chose to include "Sailor Pete" as one of three iconic "images of Pete" displayed in the opening panel of Marv Wolfman's "What's Shakin'?"
 (Disney Comics MICKEY MOUSE ADVENTURES #13, June 1991).
+(In case you're wondering, the other two are the "original version" of Pete from the era of "Steamboat Willie" and the intimidating, authoritarian Foreign Legionnaire Pete from "Mickey Mouse Joins the Foreign Legion" .)
 Did Royer and Hoover pull that image out of their joint consciousness all by themselves, or did a viewing of this episode jog their memories?

 With the introduction of Pete's partner Yardarm, we go several steps beyond a "mere" sentimental journey.
 The serrated-snouted sidekick serves as a stand-in of sorts for Scuttle, the lop-eared retainer who accompanied Pete in many of those MICKEY tales of the late Dell and early Gold Key eras.
 Strangely enough, despite the close association of these characters with Fallberg and Murry, the closest comics analogy to Pete and Yardarm may have been "Parrot for Plunder," a 1974 story drawn by Bill Wright, in which Mickey, Minnie, and Captain Churchmouse race Pete and Scuttle to an island populated by natives... with giant pearls supposedly available for the taking.
 Since I highly doubt that Keyes knew anything about this exquisitely obscure, never-reprinted Watergate-era epic, the coincidence is quite remarkable indeed.